Collapsibility of CAT(0) spaces: Collapsibility and curvature bounded above

-hence by Theorem \ref{thm:formula} $\tau$ is not critical, a contradiction. \end{proof}
+hence by Theorem~\ref{thm:formula} $\tau$ is not critical, a contradiction. \end{proof}

-\begin{rem} In any $\CAT(0)$ space, every locally convex subset in which every two points are connected by a rectifiable path is also convex.
-So in the assumptions of Theorem \ref{thm:dischadamard} it suffices to check condition (ii) locally: We can replace condition (ii) with the request that $\St (\sigma,C)$ is convex for every ridge $\sigma$ (ridges are facets of facets of a simplicial complex).
+\begin{rem} In a $\CAT(0)$ space, any closed connected locally convex subset is also convex \cite{BW}.
+So in the assumptions of Theorem~\ref{thm:dischadamard} it suffices to check condition (i) locally: We can replace condition (i) with the request that $\St (\sigma,C)$ is convex for every ridge $\sigma$ (ridges are facets of facets of a simplicial complex).
 In fact, if all ridges have convex stars, the closest-point projection to $\St(v,C)$ is a well-defined map and it is locally non-expansive for every vertex~$v$.
 But then the closest-point projection to $\St(v,C)$ is also globally non-expansive.
 Now let $x$ and $y$ be any two points in $\St(v,C)$, and let us assume the geodesic $\gamma$ from $x$ to $y$ leaves $\St(v,C)$.
 Let us project $\gamma$ to $\St(v,C)$.
 The result is a curve $\gamma'$ connecting $x$ and $y$ that is obviously lying in $\St(v,C)$, and not longer than $\gamma$.
 This contradicts the uniqueness of segments in $\CAT(0)$ spaces. \end{rem}

 \begin{cor} Let $C$ be an intrinsic simplicial complex.
 Suppose that $C$ is $\CAT(0)$ with a non-obtuse metric.
 Then $C$ is collapsible. \end{cor}